 To be eligible for a TOEFL waiver, the applicant must have completed at least three years of study toward their degree from a regionally accredited university located in an English-speaking country.
 Please also note that the entire length of study must have been completed at the institution.

 Students are admitted to the Graduate School as full-time candidates for a specific degree program.
 There are also two ways to take graduate courses without admission to candidacy for a degree: as a Student Not Candidate for a Degree (SNCD) or as an Unclassified Graduate Student.

 Student Not Candidate for a Degree (SNCD)

 SNCD admission may be granted to qualified students who hold a bachelor's degree or its equivalent, who wish to enroll in graduate courses on a non-degree basis, and who receive approval from a degree program.
 Examples include international exchange students who are studying at the university for a limited duration, students in good standing at other graduate schools, and students who wish to test their capabilities in a graduate setting.
 Students in this category are assigned faculty advisers and are accorded the same privileges as degree candidates.
 Applicants for SNCD study in the Graduate School should follow all application procedures outlined in the section headed "Application Process."
-Continuation as a Student Not Candidate for a Degree is subject to the same academic and other standards that apply to degree candidates.
-In special cases, SNCD students might be eligible for financial aid.
+Continuation as an SNCD is subject to the same academic and other standards that apply to degree candidates.
+In special cases, SNCDs might be eligible for financial aid.

 Unclassified Graduate Student